 Did these murders harm anyone?

 The Nazis did not consider the Jews ‘people’ and convinced the citizens of Germany of this as well.
-Once the German people’s culture was changed to believe this, the atrocities went unchecked.
+Once the German culture was shifted to believe this, the atrocities went unchecked.
 After all, in their minds they weren’t killing people, they were killing ‘something else’, something less than they were, something ‘not human’, and something that was an ‘inconvenience’ to their way of life.